dart-lang/dart-pad/pkgs/dartpad_ui/README.md

    Pass parameter `channel=localhost` to the UI.

-   This is command to start and open UI connected to local backend:
+   This command will start and open the UI connected to local backend:

     ```
     flutter run -d chrome --web-port 8888 --web-browser-flag "--disable-web-security" \